EdMap/EdMapPro/docs/NARRATIVE_ARCHITECTURE.md

 │  │                                                                      │ │
 │  │   SPRINT ARC N... (as needed for progression)                       │ │
 │  │                                                                      │ │
-│  │   OFFBOARDING ARC (Final Week)                                      │ │
-│  │   ├── Final evaluation                                              │ │
+│  │   OFFBOARDING (End of Final Sprint)                                 │ │
-│  │   ├── Portfolio compilation                                         │ │
-│  │   └── Readiness assessment                                          │ │
+│  │   └── Final 1:1 with Manager (evaluates entire journey)             │ │
 │  │                                                                      │ │
 │  └────────────────────────────────────────────────────────────────────┘ │
 │      ↓                                                                   │